ncatlab/nlab-content/pages/2/1/1/0/112/content.md

-A [[category]] consists of a collection of objects together with [[morphism]]s between these objects.
+A [[category]] consists of a collection of objects together with [[morphism|morphisms]] between these objects.
 Thus, naively, we may think of objects as the 'elements' of a category.
 For example, in the category [[Set]], the objects are sets.